-- 1. Look on the gameboard for the START space and Suspect name nearest you.
+Look on the gameboard for the Suspect name nearest you.
 Take that Suspect character pawn as yours and put it on that space.
-If fewer than six are playing, be sure to place the remaining character pawn(s) onto the appropriate name(s)-they might, after all, be involved in the crime, and they must be on the premises! - 2.
-Place each of the Weapons in a different Room.
-Select any six of the nine Rooms. - 3.
-Place the empty envelope marked "CONFIDENTIAL" on the center of the board. - 4.
-Sort the deck of cards into three groups: Suspects, Rooms and Weapons.
+If fewer than six are playing, be sure to place the remaining character pawn(s) onto the appropriate name(s)-they might, after all, be involved in the crime, and they must be on the premises!

+- 1. Place each of the Weapons in a different Room.
+Select any six of the nine Rooms. - 2.
+Place the empty envelope marked "Solution Cards" on the center of the board. - 3.
+Sort the deck of cards into three groups: Suspects, Rooms, and Weapons.
 Shuffle each group separately and place each facedown on the table.
-Then-so no one can see them-take the top card from each group and place it into the Confidential envelope.
+Then-so no one can see them-take the top card from each group and place it into the envelope.
 The envelope now contains the answers to the questions: Who?
 Where?
+What Weapon?

-What Weapon? - 5.
-Shuffle together the three piles of remaining cards.
+- 4. Shuffle together the three piles of remaining cards.
 Then deal them, facedown, clockwise around the table.
 (It doesn't matter if some players receive more cards than others.)
 Secretly look at your own cards.
-Because they're in your hand, they can't be in the Confidential envelope-which means none of your cards was involved in the crime! - 6.
-Take a detective's notebook sheet.
-Fold it in half (so no one can see the notes you make) and check off the cards that are in your hand, if you wish. - 7.
-Miss Scarlet always goes first.
+Because they're in your hand, they can't be in the Solution envelope-which means none of your cards was involved in the crime! - 5.
+Take a Detective Notes sheet.
+Fold it in half (so no one can see the notes you make) and check off the cards that are in your hand, if you wish. - 6.
+Miss Scarlett always goes first.
 Play then proceeds, in turn, to the first player's left.